hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika --create-config --postman mypostman.json -o new-monika.yml
 ```

-When generating config files, if an existing monika.yml file already exists, the user will be prompted before overwriting.
+When generating config files, if an existing `monika.yml` already exists, the user will be prompted before overwriting.
 To bypass the user prompt, use the `--force` flag.

 ## Force